 The Trust will also provide free Park Day t-shirts in assorted sizes and a copy of the Civil War Trust’s award-winning magazine, Hallowed Ground, for your volunteers.
-The number provided will be based on the volunteer estimate you provide us by February 2016 TBD.
+Certain sites will also receive Civil War Trust maps to pass out, if applicable.
+The number provided will be based on the volunteer estimate you provide us by February 10, 2017.

 5. How do I get Volunteers?

-Park Day is all about getting volunteers from the surrounding community to come out and pitch-in to the preservation effort.
-You will find there are lots of volunteers in your area.
-Look for them in Civil War Roundtables/groups, local conservation groups, reenactment groups, churches, Scout troops and schools.
+Park Day is all about getting volunteers from the surrounding community to come out and pitch in.
+You will find there are lots of volunteers in your area, willing to help.
+Look for them in Civil War Roundtables/groups, local conservation groups, reenactment groups, churches, Scout troops, and local elementary schools, high schools, and colleges.
+For many school-aged volunteers, it’s a great way to earn volunteer hours!
 Post on your social media sites.
-Obtaining media coverage in local newspapers and TV news is a great way to garner volunteers— and gain attention about your site afterwards.
+Obtaining media coverage in local newspapers and TV news is a great way to garner volunteers — and gain attention about your site afterwards.

 6. How do I take advantage of the volunteer labor?

 Where do you need help the most?
-In the past, other sites have used Park Day for activities such as: trash removal, landscaping, clearing brush, erecting or repairing fences, moving, setting up or taking down artillery, installing markers and interpretative signs, tree painting, building and clearing trails, and painting.
+In the past, other sites have used Park Day for activities such as: landscaping, clearing brush, trash removal, erecting or repairing fences, moving, setting up or taking down artillery, installing markers and interpretative signs, tree planting, building and clearing trails, and painting.

 7. Will I my site get media coverage?

 The Trust will release national and state-level press releases regarding Park Day.
 We will provide you with information and tips about how to gain other media coverage for your site.